We don’t support this browser anymore.

 Investments are being made to expand the range of solutions clients can subscribe to.
 But for now, the merchant solutions segment, including transaction fees, still contributes over 72% of revenues, tying Shopify’s success closely to that of its customers.

 While Shopify boasts large clients like Gymshark and Netflix, its typical customers are small and medium-sized businesses that tend to be more susceptible to the health of the broader economy.
-While the macroeconomic outlook is brighter than it has been, further pressure from inflation or declining consumer spending could increase sellers leaving the platform and put a strain on revenue growth.
+While there’s been chatter of weakening conditions, and recession odds in the US have ticked higher, Shopify hasn’t seen any real impact from its customers yet.

-The group’s been keeping a tight grip on costs as revenue has risen in the first quarter.
-Coupled with shedding the financial burden of its unsuccessful logistics company last year, this should support margin growth in the long term.
+The group’s been keeping a tight grip on costs and making sure the headcount remains stable is a real focus.
+Coupled with shedding the financial burden of its unsuccessful logistics company last year, this should support margin growth.

 Shopify key facts